anugrahjain/OpenMP/README.md

-% This project provides easier programs to learn OpenMP using C and C++.
-% It uses gcc as the underlying C compiler.
+This project provides easier programs to learn OpenMP using C and C++. <br> It uses gcc as the underlying C compiler. <br>
-% Following commands can be used to compile and run an openmp program.
+Following commands can be used to compile and run an openmp program. <br>
-%  gcc -fopenmp program_name.c
+&emsp; gcc -fopenmp program_name.c <br>
-#  ./a.out
+&emsp; ./a.out <br>
-# Following command is required to compile the sobel filter file.
+Following command is required to compile the sobel filter file. <br>
-#  g++ 12_sobel_filter.cpp -fopenmp `pkg-config --cflags --libs opencv4`
+&emsp; g++ 12_sobel_filter.cpp -fopenmp `pkg-config --cflags --libs opencv4` <br>
-# To change number of threads, use the following command in terminal.
+To change number of threads, use the following command in terminal. <br> &emsp; export OMP_NUM_THREADS=count <br>
-#  export OMP_NUM_THREADS=count
-# where, "count" is the number of threads you want to use in the program.
+&emsp; where, "count" is the number of threads you want to use in the program.